Snowflake

 Partition

-Partition this table on TIMESTAMP
+Partition this table on the TIMESTAMP

 column.